 There are 60 individual bedrooms and junior suites to choose from, with four room types; double bedrooms, king bedrooms, superior kind bedrooms, along with king junior suites.
-There are also wheelchair accessible room with a comfortable bed that is accessible from both sides with visual and vibrating pillow alarm.
-All rooms are attractively furnished with wooden floors with brightly coloured rugs, beige and grey headboards and then either an orange or turquoise theme.
+There is also a wheelchair accessible room with a comfortable bed that is accessible from both sides with a visual and vibrating pillow alarm.
+All rooms are attractively furnished with wooden floors with brightly colored rugs, beige and grey headboards, and then either an orange or turquoise theme.
 The junior suites are the most luxurious rooms with more space and a separate area to lounge in.

-Bathrooms are modern and stylish with square sinks, large walk in rain-showers and Aveda toiletries.
-Along with the usual facilities (hairdryer, air conditioning etc) there are some quirky freebies including the intriguing complimentary haggis-flavoured crisps along with free Edinburgh shortbread and Tunnocks teacakes.
-The minibar contains free water, soft drinks and real milk for making a cuppa.
+Bathrooms are modern and stylish with square sinks, large walk-in rain-showers and Aveda toiletries.
+Along with the usual facilities (hairdryer, air conditioning etc) there are some quirky freebies including the intriguing complimentary haggis-flavored crisps along with free Edinburgh shortbread and Tunnocks teacakes.
+The minibar contains free water, soft drinks, and real milk for making a cuppa.

 Room tip: Request a room at the front of the property, looking down over Queen Street and York Place which is always busy and fun to watch.
 These rooms look down at all the action but because of very good double glazing, remain amazingly quiet.

 Service & Facilities